sveltejs/kit/documentation/docs/07-a-options.md

 ...will cause browser to navigate via a full page reload when the link is clicked.

-> SvelteKit does not exclude these links from prerendering, which will cause 404s if the URLs are intended to be served by a separate app.
-Use a custom [`prerender.onError`](/docs/configuration#prerender) handler if you need to ignore them.

 Links with a `rel="external"` attribute will receive the same treatment.
+In addition, they will be ignored during [prerendering](https://kit.svelte.dev/docs/page-options#prerender).

 ### sveltekit:noscroll